• Post a Project

 Another way to determine how your video will be priced is by examining pricing models of video production teams.

-Types of Video Production Pricing Models
+Video Production Pricing Models

 Most video production companies will offer either a day or hourly rate for their services.